-Heartbreaking: A poignant letter written by Steve Irwin to his parents have been uncovered as his family and fans prepare to mark the 10th anniversary of his death
+Heartbreaking: Steve Irwin’s Touching letter to his parents have been uncovered as his family and fans prepare to mark the 10th anniversary of his death

 ‘Probably one of the most unfortunate things in a ‘Bloke’s Life’ is that it takes over 30 years to realize how essential you have been to build my character, my ethics and, most importantly, my HAPPINESS,’ he wrote, in the letter published on news.com.au.